Find all Possible Combinations of K Numbers from 1 to n

 Critical ideas to think!

-• What will be the space complexity?
+• What will be the space complexity of the last approach?

 • Can we use this idea to solve other similar problems?